-The Media Proxy Service (MPS) is an exciting feature of the OfficeServ 7030 system.
+Media Proxy Service (MPS) is an exciting feature of the OfficeServ 7200-S system.
 The MPS allows IP devices (such as SIP stations, IP phones, and SIP trunks) to be switched on the backplane without the need to first convert conversations to TDM.
-There are 16 MPS channels embedded on the 7030 motherboard.
-This means that up to 8 IP-to-IP calls can be switched without the need to purchase an MGI license or any additional hardware.
-Each MPS call uses two (2) MPS channels to complete the call.
+This means that IP traffic can be switched without the use of an MGI channel.
+There are 16 MPS channels embedded on the MP20S processor card.
+This means that up to 8 IP-to-IP conversations can be occurring in the switch without the need to purchase an MGI license or any extra hardware.
+MPS channels can be expanded by adding OAS cards at a rate of 64 MPS channels per OAS card to a maximum of 3 OAS cards (192MPS channels.)
+Every call that uses MPS service will actually use two (2) MPS channels.

-The feature is enabled in KMMC 861 or Installation Tool Menu 2.1.5 System Options by setting MPS SERVICE to ON.
-In addition, the NO MPS MGI setting determines if the system should attempt to use an MGI channel when all MPS channels are busy or return an ALL TRUNKS BUSY error when all MPS channels are in use.
-Both settings default to YES/NO.
+The feature is enabled in KMMC 861 or Installation Tool menu 2.1.5 System Options by setting MPS SERVICE to ON.
+In addition the NO MPS MGI setting determines if the system should attempt to use an MGI channel when all MPS channels are busy or return an ALL TRUNKS BUSY error message/tone when all MPS channels are in use.
+Both settings default to YES.

-When MPS service is enabled a new field will also be displayed in KMMC 820 and Installation Tool menu 3.3.1 System Link ID called NO MGI.
-When set to YES for a given SPNet network node communications to that node will use MPS channels instead of MGI channels when available.
-In this case both SPNet nodes must have MPS Service set to ON.
+When MPS SERVICE is enabled a new field will also be displayed in KMMC 820 and Installation Tool menu 3.3.1 System Link ID called NO MGI.
+When set to YES for a given SPNET network node communications to that node will use MPS channels instead of MGI channels when available.
+In this case both SPNet nodes must have MPS SERVICE set to ON.